Prime153/Kanban-Board/README.md

 # Kanban Board
-##### This is very simple kanban board.
-I used Beautiful DnD library for it.
-User can choose the importance of the card, while adding new one.
+##### A simple application made in React.
+It uses the Beautiful DnD Library to
+smoothly move cards.
+When creating a new card, the user can specify a priority.

 [![Kanban Board](https://i.ibb.co/F7fh9bt/kanban-board.jpg "Kanban Board")](https://prime153.github.io/Kanban-Board/ "Kanban Board")